| CloserLook > Romans > Romans 5:1-21 |

 And

-begun his long march to the grave.
+long march to the grave.

 But

-there's more then Adam, involved here.
+there's more than Adam involved here.

-First of all, let's talk about physical death.
+of all, let's talk about physical death.

-And we can see that progression over the short span of 3 verses,
+we can see that progression over the short span of 3 verses, if we turn back to

-In V1 we read, "This is the
+V1 we read, "This is the book of the

-of God made he him".
+made he him."

-the fact that his physical body was incorruptible.
+image, and part of that image included the fact that his physical body was

-Adam lived an hundred and thirty years, and begat a son in his own likeness,
+hundred and thirty years, and begat a son in his own likeness, after his image.”
+Part of that new image involved physical death.

 And this dismal